 - Serve the public.
 Your nonprofit’s website should make it clear that your nonprofit serves the public and not only those who pay for services or products.
 If your primary goal is to sell products, sell services, offer consultations, or generate leads, you likely won’t be eligible for the grant unless you’re transparent about how these commercial activities support your ability to serve the community.

 - Remove irrelevant ads.
 To be accepted into the program, you need to limit ads.
 It’s best to avoid advertising altogether.
 If you display any ads, they must be relevant to your cause and unobtrusive to users, though.
-If you have ads that distract users, you might not meet the Google Ad Grant requirements.
+If you have ads that distract users, you might violate the Google Ad Grants website policy.

 - Don’t make money from ads.
 While participating in the Google Ad Grants program, you also can’t use Google AdSense or affiliate advertising links on your website.